If Your Voice Gets Tuned Out, Your Ideas Never Land.

 Develop a Voice that Carries Your Influence

-The Sound of Influence: Elevate Your Leadership Voice
+The Sound of Influence: Leadership Through Voice

 Build Your Bridge to Influence: How Status Shapes Who Succeeds